spectrocloud/librarium/docs/docs-content/clusters/cluster-management/monitoring/deploy-monitor-stack.md

 | 443                        | `monitoring.example.com` | Use the same instance port the original entry for port 80 is using. | `prometheus-operator-kube-prometheus-stack-grafana` |
 | 443                        | `metrics.example.com`    | Use the same instance port the original entry for port 80 is using. | `nginx-ingress-controller`                          |

-39. Wait for the DNS changes to propagate.
-This could take between one to five minutes.
+45. Wait for the DNS changes to propagate.
+This can take up to five minutes.

 Your monitoring stack is now enabled with authentication and network encryption.